thelastpickle/stress-operator/README.md

 ```

 ## Documentation
-The operator provides a lot of functionaly for provisioning Cassandra clustering and for monitoring.
+The operator provides a lot of functionaly for provisioning Cassandra clusters and for monitoring tlp-stress.

 Please check out [the docs](./documentation/README.md) for a complete overview.